 What Is A Homebuyers Survey?

-The HB Survey won’t detail every single aspect of the house in question, but it will reveal issues that might affect the property value.
-Unless you opt for a Level 3 survey, only issues that are visible to the naked eye will be reported on, so you shouldn’t expect any surveyors to examine every hidden facet of the property during the home buying survey.
+The building survey won’t detail every single aspect of the house in question, but it will reveal issues that might affect the property value.
+Only issues that are visible to the naked eye will be reported on, so you shouldn’t expect any surveyors to examine every hidden part of the property during the house survey.
 Below we will look into the types of building surveys and the average price of each one.

 What Is Included In A Homebuyer Survey?